cptmorgan-rh/ocp4-aio-vsphere-upi-lab/README.md

 `config_local_dns=true` - Configures /etc/resolv.conf or systemd-resolved to use CoreDNS as primary DNS after CoreDNS has been deployed.

-`skip_ova=true` - Skips downloading and deploying the OVA if previous deployed to vCenter.

 `skip_lb=true` - Skips deploying the LoadBalancer VM if a LoadBalancer already exists.

 `skip_dns=true` - Skips deploying a DNS server if proper DNS is already configured.

 `specific_version=4.6.z` - Deploys a specific version of OpenShift.
 Must be in 4.x.z format.

-`reuse=true` - If you have previously run the playbook and do not want to download the OVA and binaries again to deploy a NEW cluster.
+`skip_download=true` - If you have previously run the playbook successfully, setting this variable will skip the downloading of the binaries and OVA.

 `clean=true` - Cleans out the downloads and bin directory of any previously downloaded files.